Language selection

 Marginal note:Reasonable precautions

-Every person who knowingly conducts any activity referred to in section 7 involving a human pathogen or toxin shall take all reasonable precautions to protect the health and safety of the public against the risks posed by that activity.
+Every person who knowingly conducts any activity referred to in section 7 involving a human pathogen or toxin must take all reasonable precautions to protect the health, safety and security of the public against the risks posed by that activity.

 Prohibitions